 The night started with around 15-20 minutes of introduction to Wenatex the company.
 It covered who they were, what they did, information about how the company was founded and their mission.
 The presenter was knowledgeable about the company and seemed well practiced at the spiel.
 Although I had done some prior research into the company there was additional information that I garnered from the intro.

 Following the introduction came the free dinner, as offered.
 Wenatex are not the caterer so I don't feel it fair to besmirch the quality of the meal; they after all did not cook it.
-I was served some kind of chili/rice dish with sides of corn and fresh bread.
+I was served some kind of chilli/rice dish with sides of corn and fresh bread.
 It was edible but even as a recipe following amateur I could probably create better.
-They also served a fried calimari/prawn tempura attempt with a side of chips and salad to other event guests.
+They also served a fried calamari/prawn tempura attempt with a side of chips and salad to other event guests.
 Again I don't think it's overly critical to say it was nothing special.

 That being said, Wenatex are not in the food business and they change venue (hence food) with each event so your mileage may vary.